-In fact, a group of Kaiser Permanente physicians, led by William Wong, MD, meets regularly to discuss the connection between diet and health.
+In fact, a group of Kaiser Permanente physicians meets regularly to discuss the connection between diet and health.
 Adding more unprocessed, plant-based foods to your diet can improve health in a number of ways.
 It can: reduce your weight, lower your cardiovascular risk factors, reverse your heart disease and diabetes, and lower your cancer risk.

 One easy way to enhance your vegetables, salads, beans, and grain dishes is to keep a tasty homemade vinaigrette or sauce in the refrigerator.
 Here are some suggestions:

 Among other dishes, this new lemon vinaigrette tastes great on seasonal asparagus or tabbouleh salad!